 Make sure that every single marketing banner and promotion is authentic to your brand and creates a great customer experience.

 Build out your marketing strategy with your ideal customer persona in mind and make sure that your customer service team delivers on that overall goal and the promise you make.

 There are a ton more powerful growth marketing strategies that you could use, so make a list of the ones that fit your business and continue optimizing.

 Planning and executing a profitable holiday campaign takes coordination between 3 core teams/elements of the business:

 - Customer Service

-And once you have all of those teams on board and in sync, and your promotions and marketing channels are on point, then you are in good shape.
+And once you have all of those teams on board and in sync, and your promotions on all your various digital and offline channels are on point, then you are in good shape.

 It’s also about the long-term game.

 If this is your first holiday season as a seller, you will learn a TON of stuff that you could improve on for next year.